Why I Stand with Israel

-Of course we went to see the movie.
+Of course, we went to see the movie.
 It was in an open-air amphitheater and again, I didn’t see any other foreigners.
 Only Egyptian men.
 No women.
 But we didn’t care.
 We were elated to have this miraculous reminder of home.
 The movie started and the moment Mother Superior started singing “Climb Every Mountain” the theater erupted into gales of laughter.
-At first I didn’t understand why.
+At first, I didn’t understand why.
 My parents explained it must be because they thought our music sounded funny.
 I was incensed.
 How dare they!
 Didn’t they know they were the ones with the horrible singing?
 But much as we wanted to tell everyone to shut up, of course we couldn’t.
 We were the minority, to put it mildly.

-That experience, more than any other, illuminated for me how deep misunderstandings can go.
+That experience, more than any other, illuminated for me how deep such misunderstandings can go.
 And how absurd the reasons can be.

 None of us were sorry to leave Cairo behind, as we traveled south along the Nile to Luxor and the Valley of the Kings.
-On this tortuous road of four hundred miles we met only one other foreigner—going in the opposite direction.
+On this tortuous road of four hundred miles, we met only one other foreigner—going in the opposite direction.
 We waved and honked, feeling more alone for having seen him.
 Gone were the army trucks and the screaming voice of Nasser and the mindless crowds.
 Instead, fields of golden grain stretched out before us, bent figures cutting it with short knives and gathering it into sheaves.
 The road often became no more than a dirt camel path, yet children would suddenly appear out of nowhere, running alongside our car and yelling for money and candy.
 Stopping at a ramshackle food stand, hot bodies pressed up close to inspect us, and I came face to face with girls my age with thick, dark hair and open mouths, staring wide-eyed, as if I were a movie star.

-At last we made it to Luxor, excited to stay in our only experience of a first class hotel, the Savoy.
+At last, we made it to Luxor, excited to stay in our only experience of a first-class hotel, the Savoy.
 After all those youth hostels, we expected this to be the best night of our lives thus far.